 About Lila Azam Zanganeh

-Lila Azam Zanganeh is finishing a novel titled A Tale for Lovers & Other Madmen.
-She is one of five judges for the 2017 Man Booker Prize.
+Lila Azam Zanganeh is finishing her forthcoming novel titled A Tale for Lovers & Other Madmen, due to be published in 2019.

-Her first book, The Enchanter: Nabokov and Happiness, has been published by Norton in the United States, Penguin in the United Kingdom, L'Olivier in France, Contact in Holland, L'Ancora del Mediterraneo in Italy, Duomo Ediciones in Spain, Azbooka in Russia, Büchergilde Gutenberg in Germany, Everest in Turkey, Shang Shu in China, Al-Kamel in Lebanon, and Alfaguara Objetiva in Brazil, where it reached #10 on the national Brazilian bestseller list.
+Her first book, The Enchanter: Nabokov and Happiness, was published in 2011 by Norton in the United States, Penguin in the United Kingdom, L'Olivier in France, Contact in Holland, L'Ancora del Mediterraneo in Italy, Duomo Ediciones in Spain, Azbooka in Russia, Büchergilde Gutenberg in Germany, Everest in Turkey, Shang Shu in China, Al-Kamel in Lebanon, and Alfaguara Objetiva in Brazil, where it reached #10 on the national Brazilian bestseller list.